Equine Nutrition FAQ’s – Mare & Foal

 Please click on the question to see the answer

-At what age should I stop feeding mare and foal to my foal?
+At what age should I stop feeding Integrity Mare & Foal to my foal?

 The earliest to transition to Integrity Growth is 10-12 months.
 Foals by that age have developed the molars for chewing a texture/multiform feed as Integrity Growth.
 Mare & Foal is higher in the amino acid lysine, slightly higher protein, and has less fiber than Growth.
 Also, Mare & Foal is a pellet and does not contain beet pulp which may provide some advantage with chewing and consumption during the growth phases after 12 months.
 My preference is to continue with Mare & Foal to at least 18 months.

 Why do you recommend feeding Integrity Growth for the 7th and 8th months of pregnancy and not starting Integrity Mare & Foal until month nine?

 I like to continue a pregnant mare on Integrity Growth during the early stages up through the 8th month because the nutritional demands are still low.
 With Growth, they still get the benefits of beet pulp/soy hulls as fiber sources, the protein-lysine relationship, and lower starch.

 Pregnancy length for a mare is 340 days and significant fetal and tissue growth does not begin to take off until approximately day 240 (month eight).
 The greatest fetal growth actually occurs in the final 60-70 days but you are not feeding just for fetal growth – there is also growth of supporting tissues including the placenta and fluids, as well as the mare’s body/organ tissues that will support pregnancy and lactation.